xilu56/YumGuide/README.md

 * Set up notification operation using expo-notification.
 * Allow user to enable local notification for reminders.
 * Formatted dates to local timezone in item component and reminder function.
+* Added the recommemded recipe on the recipe page.